ajimbong/terraform-modules-project/README.md

 ![AWS Architecture Diagram](./architecture_diagram.png)

 ## Modules To Created
-These are a list of the modules that will be created in the `./modules` directory.
+A list of all the modules that are created in the `./modules` directory.

 - VPC module
 - NAT Gateway module